mschmitt19/twilio-webchat-with-serverless/README.md

 For the Address Sid, click on the edit button of your address and the edit screen will contain Address Sid.
 Note this Sid starts with `IG`.

-The environment variables associated with enabling and configuring customer transcripts can be found in the `.env.sample` file and their use will be covered [here](#chat-transcripts).
+The environment variables associated with enabling and configuring customer transcripts can be found in the `.env.default` file, as well as the `.env` file after running the bootstrap script.
+Their use is covered [in the Twilio Webchat React readme](https://github.com/twilio/twilio-webchat-react-app/#chat-transcripts).

 ## Working Locally